ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

     module load gentoo
     ```

-    !!! warning
+    !!! important

-        This is important: the main problem with Cedar seems to be some
+        The main problem with Cedar seems to be some
         library/ies dependency, so make sure you run module --force purge before
         moving on.